Ragi Malt| Ragi Ganji| Ragi Porridge

 Hence, if you are susceptible to this, I would suggest drinking this with milk as it balances the ragi well.

-If you want to drink ragi ambli (the one with buttermilk), you can have it once a week or as per your body’s nature.
+If you want to drink ragi ambli (the one with buttermilk), you can decide the frequency depending on how suitable it is to your body.

 Ingredients to make Ragi Malt